joelstrohmeier/website/src/blog/accessibility-anti-patterns.md

 Where any processes or tasks lead to negative outcomes, this phenomenon may be referred to as an 'anti-pattern'.

-I have focussed on anti-patterns seen in the corporate accessiblity world, specifically, and what I write is just based on my experience.
+In this blog, I've focussed on anti-patterns seen in the corporate accessiblity world, specifically, and what I write is just based on my experience.

 Hopefully this helps you to spot anti-patterns emerging wherever you are and prevent or reduce the impact from them.

 ## Reactive accessibility

-Only working on accessibility in the last stages of a project or as a reaction to a consequence.
+Only working on accessibility in the last stages of a project or in a reactive fashion alone.

 Common examples include reacting to:

 - a looming regulatory or compliance deadline
 - having received a complaint.

 This anti-pattern is top because it is so pervasive across organisations.
-Accessibility is still too often seen as only a problem to be fixed not an opportunity (it's a bit of both).
+Accessibility is still too often seen as a problem to be fixed not an opportunity (it's a bit of both).

-This reactive or last minute approach simply doesn't produce results as graceful and effective as when accessibility has been considered and acted on from the beginning &mdash; or at least the early phases.
+This reactive or last-minute approach simply doesn't produce results as graceful and effective as when accessibility has been considered and acted on from the beginning &mdash; or at least the early phases.

 ### Why the anti-pattern is bad